Data Scrubbing Software: Automated Approaches to Clean Data at Scale

 What Is Data Scrubbing?

-Data scrubbing (also called data scrubbing or data cleaning) is the process of identifying and correcting errors in a dataset so the data becomes accurate, consistent, and usable for analysis.
-While the terms "data scrubbing," "data cleansing," and "data cleaning" are often used interchangeably, scrubbing typically refers to the more technical, automated process of detecting and fixing errors during data import, transformation, or ongoing maintenance cycles.
+Data scrubbing (also called data cleaning) is the process of identifying and correcting errors in a dataset so the data becomes accurate, consistent, and usable.
+Scrubbing refers specifically to the technical, automated layer: the rules, algorithms, and transformations that fix records at scale during import, transformation, or ongoing maintenance.

 How Does Data Scrubbing Software Work?